codeigniter4/CodeIgniter4/user_guide_src/source/testing/overview.rst

 #######

 CodeIgniter has been built to make testing both the framework and your application as simple as possible.
-Support for ``PHPUnit`` is built in, and the framework provides a number of convenient helper methods to make testing every aspect of your application as painless as possible.
+Support for `PHPUnit <https://phpunit.de/>`__ is built in, and the framework provides a number of convenient helper methods to make testing every aspect of your application as painless as possible.

 .. contents::
     :local:
-    :depth: 2
+    :depth: 3

 *************
 System Set Up